Logo Silver Travellers

 Parque de Málaga

 Of a different order from the botanical garden but equally beautiful and pleasant park in Malaga is the Parque de Málaga.
 This narrow but elongated park is located between Plaza de General Torrijos and Plaza de la Marina.
 Malagueños, young and old, like to make use of this green oasis, partly because of the shade of the wide palm tree leaves.
-But the park is also a feast for the eyes thanks to its ornate Baroque and Renaissance statues and fountains.
-Besides mostly subtropical plants, you also have a beautiful rose garden there, amid orange trees and cypress trees.
+But the park is also a delight for your eyes thanks to its ornate Baroque and Renaissance statues and fountains.
+Besides mostly subtropical plants, there is also a beautiful rose garden, amid orange trees and cypresses.

 Catedral de Málaga